Jazqa/adwaita-tweaks/README.md

 # Adwaita Tweaks
-Simple tweaks to improve the default GNOME experience.
+I'm a fan of Adwaita and the default GNOME shell but there's a few minor annoyances I wanted to fix.
+This repository acts as my personal "dotfile" for the Adwaita GTK-3.0 theme and GNOME shell.
+The .css files rely on Adwaita and include some minor tweaks to improve the default GNOME experience.
 Trying to keep it as simple as possible.

 ## Current features
 - Makes the top panel light and gradient to match the windows